-Follow Your Heart and Prepare to Be Inspired by These Young Activists on International Day of the Girl - E!
+Allow These Young Female Activists to Inspire You Today—And Every Day to Come - E!
 Online

 When it comes to children, maybe there was something to that whole "teach them well and let them lead the way" advice.

-Because you can't help but feel more confident about the future when you hear about what kids like 9-year-old Bellen Woodard, who started an important conversation about inclusivity with her crayon box, and Marsai Martin, who became an executive producer at the impressively young age of 13, are doing to not just put their stamp on the world, but to make that world a more fair, more just and more hopeful place to live.
+Because you can't help but feel more confident about the future when you hear about what kids like Bellen Woodard—she started an important conversation about inclusivity with her crayon box—and Marsai Martin, who became an executive producer at the impressively young age of 13, are doing to not just put their stamp on the world, but to make that world a more fair, more just and more hopeful place to live.

 Youth activism is nothing new, but with more avenues available than ever before to get the word out, from social media and deliberate actions that attract global attention to podcasts and writing good old-fashioned books, more young people feel as though they have a voice.